Guess what Mom? It’s time for the quiz again!

 He played drums on two other tracks for the “Thriller” album (Baby Be Mine and Pretty Young Thing).
 His name was Leon Ndugu Chanceler.

 What kind of a name is that?
 Why would you name your kid “Leon Ndugu”?
-It’s like right after “Leon” the parents got drunk and started slurring their speech!
+It’s like right after “Leon” the parents just gave up!

 He also cowrote “Let it Whip” by the Dazz Band.